Aniket1102/CS-207/README.md

 2 tubes,
 Glue gun,
 Carboard,
-jumper Wires (female to female, male to male and male to female),
+jumper Wires (female to female, male to male and male to female)

 ### Wire Diagram